 Yes/no filtering queries aren’t suited for Power Apps.
 A better option is Microsoft Dataverse, which offers more functionality for complex filter views and multiple tables.

-Yes, Microsoft Lists was launched after SharePoint lists.
-But it’s worth pointing out that Microsoft Lists shouldn’t necessarily be seen as a replacement for SharePoint Lists.
+Yes, Microsoft Lists launched after SharePoint lists.
+But it’s worth pointing out that you shouldn’t necessarily see Microsoft Lists as a replacement for SharePoint Lists.
 So if you have created SharePoint lists for legacy applications, with custom extensions, these will carry on working.
 You won’t have to migrate or manage any “end of life” challenges just yet.

 Instead, Microsoft Lists can be seen more as an extension of SharePoint list capabilities.
 After all, the data in Microsoft Lists is still stored in a SharePoint site, and permissions are also inherited from the same SharePoint site’s location.
 Having said that, there are some differences to consider.